notableTieView/Bitbucket-UserScripts/README.md

 # Bitbucket-UserScripts
-A couple of tweaks for Bitbucket
+A couple of tweaks for Bitbucket.
+For information on UserScripts in general see [Wikipedia](https://en.wikipedia.org/wiki/Userscript).